 In the main window you see the players matching the filter options set under the Filter Panel (toggle the filter panels visibility by the arrow in the top left).
 Click on each matching Avatar name to see Avatar details, send messages or to initiate a chat.

-In the Filter Panel you can also open the Player Registry window to lookup other Avatars and request to add them as friends.
+In the Filter Panel you can also open the User Registry window to lookup other Avatars and request to add them as friends.

 Between the Main Chat and the Radar you find some status information: your avatar name, health bar, PED balance on PED Card, if you have a tool in your hand and some info about that tool.